HuddleHouse/firebase-crud/README.md

 ## This is a tutorial series that can be found on [progblog.io](https://progblog.io)

+In this tutorial we start with a blank app generated using Angular CLI.
+We use [Firebase](https://firebase.google.com/) to make the next steps EASY.
+First, we use Firebase's authentication to add Google Login.
+We later extend that to also use email/password.
+We then use the Firebase Realtime Database to make a simple chat app.
+This project is my attempt to show how easy Firebase makes seemingly arduous tasks.

 ### Sections

 [**Part 1:**](https://progblog.io/Angular-2-Firebase-Tutorial-Part-1-Create-a-Firebase-3-CRUD-app-with-Angular-CLI/) Installing necessary components.
 Generating a blank app through Angular CLI.
 Add Bootstrap for styling.
 Create Firebase account.
 Install and setup Firebase through NPM.